aws/amazon-ecs-logs-collector/README.md

 Download the tarball using your favourite Secure Copy tool.

 ## Example output
-The project can be used in normal, debug or debug-only (enable debug is only available for Amazon Linux and Amazon Linux 2).
+The project can be used in normal or enable-debug mode.
+Enable debug is only available for Systemd init systems and Amazon Linux.

 ```
 # bash ecs-logs-collector.sh --help
-USAGE: ecs-logs-collector.sh [--mode=[brief|debug|debug-only]]
+USAGE: ./ecs-logs-collector.sh [--mode=[brief|enable-debug]]
-       ecs-logs-collector.sh --help
+       ./ecs-logs-collector.sh --help

 OPTIONS:
      --mode  Sets the desired mode of the script.
 For more information,